danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 increasingly feeble attempts at that loftiest of goals of understanding, althemore likely settling for ways to cope as we are strung along by each other.

+Disclaimer:
+I'm not attempting to put forth rigorous proof of anything.
+Provide example of an open problem requiring rigorous proof along the lines of can there be a logical solution to the creation of benevolent GAI?
+How about narrative or place?
+Extramusical paths to engagement.
+What story could I tell you to trick you into paying attention?
+Perhaps a narrative spun around unrequited love will have to suffice.
+As far back as I can remember I always wanted to be a...
+Place: Make the case that a piece of code can be thought of as sculpture or as a place.
+What are some examples of good places?
+The stone garden is a nice story.
+The shopping mall is another place.
+Not as nice a place.
+Arrive at the part where you say don't!
+Also that everything is arbitrary.
+Life is absurd.
+We are free.

+Static/flux
+StoneGarden
+Listening as an activity (interactivity)

+Aestethic beauty is a myth.
+There are only preferences.
+Complexity must not be a goal in itself.
+Strive to increase utility of information.Kraps last tape What is philosophy?
+It's when you think about something so much that you actually end up understanding it less.
+- Corey Mohler